qpython-android/edu.qpython.org/course/source/qpython-quick-start/index.rst

 --------
 QPython(for Android) is a Python script engine for Android system, which runs Python programs on any Android device.
 It contains a Python interpreter, a console, and an editor.
 Besides a basic Python library, QPython also integrates a bottle library that supports WebApp development, and an SL4A library that supports invoking Android APIs.

-A QPython (for iOS) application designed for iOS users is released in appstore also.
+A QPython (iOS) application designed for iOS users is also released in Appstore.

 History of QPython
 ------------------------------------------------------
 Born in 2012, QPython at first was a Python script SDK created by River for the rapid release of hotfix on Android programs, and was later independently released as a Python App on Android system.
-Ever since its release, QPython has been widely favored by Python developers, and received tens of thousands of installment and reviews in a very short time even in the circumstance of none market promotion.
-In 2015, the total installment exceeds 2,000,000.
+Ever since its release, QPython has been widely favored by Python developers, and received hundreds of thousands of installations and reviews in a very short time even in the circumstances of none market promotion.
+In 2015, the total installations exceeded more than 2,000,000.
 Until now, it is the most popular Python integrated development environment on Android.

 Supported program types
 ------------------------------------------------------